 Learn the Ropes

-- Example: It will take me several months to learn the ropes, but I’m sure you’ll be satisfied with my performance.
+- Example: It will take us several weeks to learn the ropes of the new software, but we’re sure we’ll be satisfied with our performance.

 Get the Sack/ Be Sacked